This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 There are four main steps

-Are you in financial difficulty because of the pandemic?
+Do you have accrued arrears because of the pandemic?

-If you have been financially impacted by the pandemic, then you do need to take action.
+If you have been financially impacted by the pandemic, and you have COVID-19 induced arrears then you need to take action.

 If you are not affected by the pandemic but need information on rent, check out our general information on rent.

-Check out the changes for your State or Territory online
+Check out the protections for your State or Territory online

-The table below shows how each State and Territory is (or is not):
+The table below shows what protections each State and Territory has (or has not) put in place:

-To check on additional protections and assistance do check out the links for more information.
+There may be additional protections and assistance so do check out the links below for more information.

 |NT||None to date||None to date||No specific assistance|